Pinafore/848Q/project/README.md

 Project Writeup
 ======================

-Taking into account all of the feedback you've gotten, revise your paper and submit it for the last time!
+Taking into account all of the feedback you've gotten (including the presentation), revise your paper and submit it for the last time!

 Grade